hallinbirch/ccSuite/README.md

 * /ladder - Displays the HC players from highest level to lowest
 * Configure whether HC players drop gold on death
 * Configure optional safe cells (ccConfig.lua) for HC players

+# ccHolidays - WIP
+* Choose which holidays/events your server will celebrate
+* /holiday - Gives the player a gift on a specific date(s)
+* Note: Holiday functionality is mostly hard-coded, but you can opt in/out of any holiday

 # ccPerks
 * Token system - Players earn tokens every day and every second level-up